This is a complete guide about Apple iOS mobile operating system version history.

 What was abandoned in this iOS 4 version was the support for the original iPhone as well as the iPod touch (1st generation) product.
 After releasing version 4.3.5 in July 2011, Apple ceased further enhancements of iOS 4 and wrapped up support in 2013.

 The first iOS version to allow for the ability to activate the iPhone wirelessly came with iOS 5 in October 2011.
 This was Apple’s answer to the increased demand for wirelessness and cloud computing.

 This iOS also featured the ability to sync the phone with the iPhone via a Wi-Fi connection rather than a more traditional corded method.

 iOS 5 was the first iOS version that could be updated over Wi-Fi without connecting your phone to a computer and syncing it with iTunes.

 This iOS version also marked the debut of current mainstay features like the Notification Center and the iMessage.
 With this iOS, Apple abandoned support for the 2nd and 3rd generations of iPad touch, the 1st generation iPad, as well as the iPhone 3G.

 After releasing version 5.1.1 in May 2012, Apple ended the support for iOS 5 in 2014.

 iOS 6, September 2012

-However, iOS 6 did bring about some vital features to the iPhone product, not the least of which as the introduction of Siri.
-It also introduced the Apple Passbook (currently known as Wallet), as well as a do-not-disturb feature.
+However, iOS 6 did bring about some vital features to the iPhone product, not the least of which was the introduction of Siri.
+It also introduced the Apple Passbook (known as Wallet) and a do-not-disturb feature.

 In February 2014, the final version of the iOS 6 was released (v.
 6.1.6).
 Support for the operating system ceased in 2015.